Letdown2491/runkit/README.md

 # Runkit

-Graphical manager for Void Linux runit services.
+Graphical manager runit services.
 The application targets a friendly, guided user experience that balances power-user workflows with newcomers who just want to start, stop, or understand system services.
+While it was written for Void Linux, it should work on any disto which uses runit.

 ## Screenshots